aenlr/person-uuid/README.md

-# person-uuid - UUID encoding of Swedish identity numbers.
+# UUID encoding of Swedish identity numbers.

 An encoding of Swedish identity numbers for organisations, individuals, etc. in a Version 1 date-time and MAC address UUID.
 The MAC address is fixed